 Sprinkle with some salt on top, and set aside for a few minutes.

-You can use plain water instead, but the stock will give more in-depth flavor to the dish.
-If you want to make this dish vegetarian, you can omit the anchovy and use the sea kelp only, or just use water.
+You can use plain water instead, but the stock will give more deep umami flavor to the dish.

-Combine onion, garlic, soy sauce, Koran soy sauce for soup, Korean chili flakes, sugar, pepper, and sesame seeds in a bowl.
+Combine onion, garlic, soy sauce, Korean soup soy sauce, Korean chili flakes, sugar, pepper, and sesame seeds in a bowl.

 Add the anchovy stock and mix well.